mipug/AML/README.md

 - In the later stages of the DCGAN process, we have a generator goal defined as Generating a picture that passes the discriminator as a real Monet painting.
 - How does convolutional neural network contribute to the architecture of a GAN model.

-**Github repository:**
+### The DCGAN architecture
+*“A Generative Adversarial Network (GAN) is a deep learning architecture that consists of two neural networks competing against each other in a zero-sum game framework.
+The goal of GANs is to generate new, synthetic data that resembles some known data distribution.”* Quote taken from https://www.geeksforgeeks.org/generative-adversarial-network-gan/

+There are many variants of GAN models, sincce the genetator and discriminator is not set to be a specific machine learning model.
+Therefore for our problem, we have chosen to look into GAN variant that is called DCGAN, that include the CNN architecture in the generator and discriminator.
+The reason for this specific type of GAN model was chosen because there weren't many other programmers who had made a DCGAN in the Kaggle competition.

+Our implementation of the DCGAN is common, and is inspired by Pytorch own example: https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html

+**Training mechanisms:**
+Setting up the model, we are initializing the weights of both the generator and the discriminator.
+In the first training session

+In the beginning of the model, the parameters for

+### Github repository
 This github repository contains 3 different notebooks, each containing 3 different DCGAN models.
 The models varies in the sizes of the pictures that they work with, they are producing the repective picture sizes: 64x64, 128x128, 256x256.

 In each of the notebooks there is various hyperparameters that can be modified, to change the outcome of the models.

-*The solution and notebook is inspired by Pytorch toturial on DCGAN:* https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html

 *To run the notebooks, there are some requirements for the libraries that needs to be fulfilled, therefore there is a txt file stating these requirements*